 The port also serves the region’s fishing industry, which has a naturally well-sheltered harbour with a deep and safe anchorage.
 It handles about 6,100,000 tonnes of cargo every year and around 20,000 TEUs.
 More than 1500 ships visit the port annually.
 The main cargo dealt at this port includes roll-on/roll-off cargo, container goods, cement, clinker, metal, copper and zinc concentrate, oil, gasoline etc.

 This facility handles roll-on/roll-off, solid bulk, and containers on its 864 m long pier with a depth of 9.5 m.
 It also contains 2.1 thousand sq m of paved storage space.

 Multi-use Terminal Zone 2

 This facility handles solid and liquid bulk and can accommodate ships with a 10.5 m draft.
-The terminal has three berths and has a storage space spanning 25,000 sq m.
+The terminal has three berths and a storage space spanning 25,000 sq m.

 The port’s recreational dock of Fontainhas provides a mooring facility for about 150 small ships and boats.
 It also offers fresh water and recreational links along with sanitary facilities.
 The Lisnave Estaleiros Navais SA facility repairs ships and offshore platforms.
-It comprises six docks that can accommodate many ships at once.
+It comprises six docks that can accommodate many vessels at once.

 Port of Sines

-The major imports handled at the port are crude oil, coal, LNG and naphtha while the main export commodities are refined oil and petrochemical products.
+The major imports handled at the port are crude oil, coal, LNG and naphtha, while the main export commodities are refined oil and petrochemical products.
 The port is visited by more than 1400 vessels every year and handles 27,200,000 tonnes of cargo, including 230,000TEU.